unfoldingWord-dev/translationStudio-Info/docs/SentenceStructure.rst

 Languages have different orders for the parts of a sentence.

 Some languages do not have relative clauses, or they use them in a limited way.
 (See: `Distinguishing versus Informing or Reminding <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/Distinguishing.rst>`_)

-Next we suggest you read
+Next we suggest you read:

 `Word Order <https://github.com/unfoldingWord-dev/translationStudio-Info/blob/master/docs/WordOrder.rst>`_